 Product Summary - often referred to as Short Descriptions - provides an extra Short Description field next to the existing Description field within the Edit Product window.
 You can add a Short Description to encourage visitors to click into a Product Page from a Category page.

-When installed, Promo Stickers allow you to add a small image - either a custom png file of your own or one from the vast collection created by our Design Team - to the corner of your main product images, which is visually very useful for highlighting a sale item or a current offer, especially when further supported by design images throughout your website.
+When installed, Promo Stickers allow you to add a small image - either a custom png file of your own or one from the vast collection created by our Design Team - to the corner of your main product images, which is visually very useful for highlighting a sale item or a current offer, especially when further supported by Design Images throughout your EKM online shop.
 Promo stickers can be added manually via the Edit Product window or via a spreadsheet and the Import/Export System feature.

 The Related Products tab allows you to set what additional products are displayed when viewing a specific Product Page.
 For example, you may be selling a coat, and the main product image is of a model wearing the coat, but also wearing jeans, a jumper and boots that you sell too - you could then set the Related Products to the coat to be the jeans, the jumper and the boots.
 You’ll see this example on larger clothing websites where it’s often under the header ‘Shop The Look’ or similar.

 When this has been completed, you have officially added your first Product with Variants to your EKM online shop.
 If you want to upload products in bulk and have a spreadsheet from your supplier and or drop shipping company, you have just created a template product; you’ll need this to use as an example to add the rest of the products to your site.

 You can also open the Edit Product window within the Advanced Inventory Manager, by clicking the blue pencil symbol to the far right of each existing Product, or alternatively by clicking Add Product: